Maana Ka Gharana: Plot

-Maana Ka Gharana actually includes Maana (Sana Javed)'s father Ghalib who is known to be the brother of Malik (Shamil Khan) and maternal uncle of Khizer (Shehroz Sabzwari).
+Maana Ka Gharana actually includes Maana's (Sana Javed) father Ghalib who is the brother of Malik (Shamil Khan) and maternal uncle of Khizer (Shehroz Sabzwari).
 Khizer likes Maana but Maana sees Khizer as a friend only.
 Maana wanted to marry a rich man who could show her the world.
 Maana doesn't like her village and wants to see the city of lights.
-Maana happily married Gul-Bahar (Malik's wife)'s nephew Shahryar (a rich businessman).
+Maana happily married Gul-Bahar (Malik's wife)'s nephew Shehryar (a rich businessman).
 Khizer never told Maana about his feelings for her.
-He pretends to be happy that Maana is marrying Shahryar.
-And Saleha (Raheela Agha) Zaari's sister and Maana's mother also wanted Maana to marry Shahryar.
+He pretends to be happy that Maana is marrying Shehryar.
+And Saleha (Raheela Agha) Zaari's sister and Maana's mother also wanted Maana to marry Shehryar.
 She thinks that Khizer deserves a much better girl than Maana because Maana is more like a child and Khizer behaves more maturely.
 Maana's fiancé Shehryar does not like Maana's friendship with Khizer.
-Shehryar start thinking about the plan by which he can broke the good image of Khizer in everyone eye's.
+Shehryar start hatching a plan to spoil Khizer's good image in everyone's eyes.
 He succeeded in making a plan he blame Khizer for stealing the precious diamond ring which he had brought for Maana.
 Everyone was shocked when the ring was founded from Khizer's room.
 Saleha asked Khizer to leave the house.
 Khizer told them of his innocence but no one believes in him.
 He left the house it was rainy night.
 In image, Maana found Shahryar with a woman.
 She asked this from servant, he said, she was Saman (Sarah Khan).
 She said, where is she now?
 He said that she died after their divorce.